Haredi Judaism: History

-Moses Sofer was opposed to any philosophical, social, or practical change to customary Orthodox practice.
-Thus, he did not allow any secular studies to be added to the curriculum of his Pressburg Yeshiva.
-Sofer's student Moshe Schick, together with Sofer's sons Shimon and Samuel Benjamin, took an active role in arguing against the Reform movement.
-Others, such as Hillel Lichtenstein, advocated an even more stringent position for Orthodoxy.

-A major historic event was the meltdown after the Universal Israelite Congress of 1868–1869 in Pest, Hungary.
-In an attempt to unify all streams of Judaism under one constitution, the Orthodox offered the Shulchan Aruch as the ruling Code of law and observance.
-This was dismissed by the reformists, leading many Orthodox rabbis to resign from the Congress and form their own social and political groups.
-Hungarian Jewry split into two major institutionally sectarian groups: Orthodox, and Neolog.
-However, some communities refused to join either of the groups, calling themselves "Status Quo".

-Schick demonstrated support in 1877 for the separatist policies of Samson Raphael Hirsch in Germany.
+In 1877 Moshe Schick supported Hirsch's separatist policies in Germany.
 Schick's own son was enrolled in the Hildesheimer Rabbinical Seminary, headed by Azriel Hildesheimer, which taught secular studies.
 Hirsch, however, did not reciprocate, and expressed astonishment at Schick's halakhic contortions in condemning even those Status Quo communities that clearly adhered to halakha.
 Lichtenstein opposed Hildesheimer, and his son Hirsh Hildesheimer, as they made use of the German language in sermons from the pulpit and seemed to lean in the direction of Zionism.

 Shimon Sofer was somewhat more lenient than Lichtenstein on the use of German in sermons, allowing the practice as needed for the sake of keeping cordial relations with the various governments.
 Likewise, he allowed extra-curricular studies of the gymnasium for students whose rabbinical positions would be recognized by the governments, stipulating the necessity to prove the strict adherence to the God-fearing standards per individual case.